ryanturnerwebdev/netbox/docs/development/extending-models.md

 Where possible, try to merge related changes into a single migration.
 For example, if three new fields are being added to different models within an app, these can be expressed in a single migration.
 You can merge a newly generated migration with an existing one by combining their `operations` lists.

-!!! warning "Do not alter existing migrations"
+:::warning "Do not alter existing migrations"
     Migrations can only be merged within a release.
 Once a new release has been published, its migrations cannot be altered (other than for the purpose of correcting a bug).

 ## 3. Add validation logic to `clean()`